 Address: 10547 Main St, Hayward, WI 54843

 Angler’s Bar and Grill is a favorite for locals and visitors.
-Located in the heart of historic downtown Hayward’s busy Main Street, this iconic landmark was established in the early 1930s by the Johnson Brothers: Cully, Oscar, and Buck.
+Located in the heart of historic downtown Hayward’s busy Main Street, the Johnson Brothers established this iconic landmark in the early 1930s: Cully, Oscar, and Buck.
 There have been many owners since the Johnson Brothers, but it has always remained a family-owned and operated establishment.

 11. Angry Minnow Brew Pub and Restaurant

 The Angry Minnow Brew Pub and Restaurant was built in 1889 by businessman Robert L. McCormick to house his offices south of downtown Hayward.
 Methodical restoration of its original features retained the archways, exposed walls, and high ceilings, continuing to give the pub a curiously modern speakeasy vibe.
 This ground-floor historical landmark still stands a few blocks south of downtown Hayward.

 Its microbrewery and outdoor beer garden offer handmade cocktails (get the Old Fashioned) and yummy craft beers, including McStukie’s Scotch Ale and Honey Wheat.
 The pub-styled restaurant features good food for lunch and dinner on the outdoor patio, front deck, or bar.